myst729/Vuelog/userdata/posts/2016/how-to-add-a-post-or-page.md

    - Set the markdown file name (without extension) as `slug` field.
    - Set the `category` field to the slug value of category that this post is categorized.
    - The `date` field must be an [ISO 8601](http://www.iso.org/iso/home/standards/iso8601.htm) date format (YYYY-MM-DD).
+   - There’re two optional fields: `titleless` and `commentless`.
+If you want to hide the title in page/post view, set `titleless` to `true`.
+If you want to disable comments for the particular page or post, set `commentless` to `true`.

 ```js
 posts: [